Theme Customization

 Provider Setup

-import { XUIProvider } from '@xaui/native/core'const customLightTheme = {colors: {primary: {main: '#2563EB',foreground: '#FFFFFF',background: '#DBEAFE',},background: '#FFFFFF',foreground: '#0F172A',},borderRadius: {md: 12,lg: 16,},}const customDarkTheme = {colors: {primary: {main: '#60A5FA',foreground: '#0B1220',background: '#1E3A8A',},background: '#020617',foreground: '#E2E8F0',},}export default function App() {return (<XUIProvider theme={customLightTheme} darkTheme={customDarkTheme}><YourApp /></XUIProvider>)}
+import { XUIProvider } from '@xaui/native/core'const customLightTheme = {colors: {primary: {main: '#2563EB',onMain: '#FFFFFF',container: '#DBEAFE',onContainer: '#1E40AF',},background: '#FFFFFF',foreground: '#0F172A',},borderRadius: {md: 12,lg: 16,},}export default function App() {return (<XUIProvider theme={customLightTheme}><YourApp /></XUIProvider>)}

 Using Theme Values